-CSC 336 Introduction to Bioinformatics Three credit hours
+CSC 336 Introduction to Bioinformatics

-This course introduces students to DNA structure and replication, genetic code and human genome project, genome sequence acquisition and sequence analysis, pairwise and multiple sequence alignments, database searches, and some case studies.
+This course introduces students to DNA structure and replication, genetic code and human genome project, genome sequence acquisition and sequence analysis, pairwise and multiple sequence alignments, usite.
+CoC 292.

+database searches, and some case studies.
 The students will be able to analyze, develop and implement tools that enable efficient access and management of different types of information and will be able to use UNIX, and PERL for pattern recognition and searches.
 Prerequisites: CSC 131, or (LS 135, HON 110) or Departmental approval.

-CSC 337-338 Introduction to Programming Languages
+Three credit hours CSC 337-338 Introduction to Programming Languages